 5" Pennsylvanian Fossil Brachiopod Plate - Kentucky

 This is a slab of rock that contains several brachiopods that have been partially exposed, collected from the Breathitt Formation of Leslie County, Kentucky.
-Comes with an acrylic display stand.
+It comes with an acrylic display stand.

-The Breathitt Formation produces both marine and land fauna/flora fossils, for about 300 million years ago this region was a river delta next to the sea.
-During this period of deposition, repetition of shallow seas incoming and receding resulted in marine layers between the coal, sandstone and plant shale layers.
-These marine layers primarily contain brachiopods, however trilobite fossils have been reported in locations near this site.
+The Breathitt Formation produces both marine and land fauna and flora fossils.
+About 300 million years, ago this region was a river delta next to the sea.
+During this period of deposition, shallow seas repeatedly came in and receded, resulted in marine layers between the coal, sandstone, and plant shale layers.
+These marine layers primarily contain brachiopods, but trilobite fossils have been reported in locations near this site.

 Brachiopods are members of the phylum Brachiopoda.
 They are clam-like with wide shells composed of two halves called valves.
-They are filter feeders that live a-fixed to rocks or on the seafloor.
-Brachiopods first appear in early Cambrian.
-These were simple forms with non-articulating shells.
-Their diversity peaked during the Devonian and there are currently 12,000 described fossil species of Brachiopoda from 5,000 genera.
-Most species of brachiopod died out during the Permian-Triassic Extinction but there are about 450 species living today.
-They live in cold, marine environments, like polar seas or the continental shelf and slope.
-The largest fossil Brachiopod is 7.9 inches (200 mm).
-Most are 2-4 inches (3-8 cm).
+They are filter feeders that live fixed to rocks or on the seafloor.
+Brachiopods first appeared in the early Cambrian as simple forms with non-articulating shells.
+Their diversity peaked during the Devonian, and there are currently 12,000 described fossil species of Brachiopoda from 5,000 genera.
+Most species of brachiopod died out during the Permian-Triassic Extinction but about 450 species still live today.
+They live in cold marine environments like polar seas or continental shelves and slopes.
+The largest fossil Brachiopod found is 7.9 inches (200 mm), but most are 2-4 inches (3-8 cm).
 Living Brachiopods also fall into this range.

 Brachiopods are more closely related to Bryozoans than Mollusks.
-The easiest differences to identify are in the shells of clams and Brachiopods.
-Mollusk shells are divided into left and right while Brachiopod shells are divided top (dorsal) and bottom (ventral).
-The shells of mollusks are usually equal on the right and left.
-In Brachiopods, the bottom shell is larger than the top.
-The other big difference is in how they feed.
-Both are filter feeders but mollusks extend their filter into the water and pull food into its shell.
-Brachiopods have internal feeding structures.
-Water is drawn into the shell where the food is filtered out before expelling it out.
+The easiest differences to identify are in the shells of clams, part of the mollusk family, and Brachiopods.
+Mollusk shells are divided into left and right while brachiopod shells are divided top (dorsal) and bottom (ventral).
+Mollusk shells are usually equal on the right and left.
+In brachiopods, the bottom shell is larger than the top.
+The other big difference is in how they feed: both are filter feeders, but mollusks extend their filter into the water and pull food into their shells.
+Brachiopods have internal feeding structures: water is drawn into the shell where the food is filtered out before expelling it out.

 DETAILS